 Internet connectivity is a moving target.
 Sometimes, you enjoy blazing speeds on your laptop, phone or tablet, and other times, you wonder why your connection is so slow.
 Or maybe your Roku keeps buffering just as you're getting to the best part of that movie on Netflix.

 And all the while, you question just how much speed you need to get the job done.

-Credit: ShutterstockTom's Guide contacted broadband experts and some folks who work at ISPs to find out if you really need to pay extra for faster connectivity.
-This is what we found out.
+Credit: ShutterstockTom's Guide contacted broadband experts and some folks who work at internet service providers (ISPs) to see if you really need to pay extra for faster connectivity.
+Here's what we found.

 The Speed You Need

 |1-2||Web surfing, email, social networking, moderate video||Up to 25 Mbps|

 |3-5||Online multiplayer gaming, 4K streaming||50 - 100 Mbps|